Until recently the tiny house movement was still in its fledgling stage, at least from a mainstream perspective.

 - As for those companies making luxury tiny homes for individuals with a taste for life’s finer things?
 Check out New Frontier Design.

 1. Tumbleweed Tiny House Company

-Tumbleweed is the granddaddy of tiny house companies, in business since the early 2000s and still going strong since the 2012 departure of founder Jay Shafer.
-As such, they’ve had a major influence on the entire tiny house movement, and their iconic Fencl/Cypress model has to be the first thing that pops into a lot of people’s minds when they think of tiny houses.
+Tumbleweed is the granddaddy of tiny house companies, in business since the early 2000s and still going strong.
+In fact, they can claim to be the largest manufacturer of Tiny House RVs in North America.
+As such, they’ve had a major influence on the entire tiny house movement and their iconic Fencl/Cypress model is often the first thing that pops into people’s minds when they think of tiny houses.

-3. Rocky Mountain Tiny Houses
+2. Rocky Mountain Tiny Houses